 You will probably find yourself in having to complete a job and/or having to make some important operations on your laptop when you are away from home without having the luxury of being able to connect the laptop to the electrical outlet.
-In such cases, if the laptop battery is low, it would be a big problem.
+In such cases, if your laptop battery backup is low, it would be a big problem.

 The first thing you may do in such a circumstance will be to reduce the display brightness and/or activate the most appropriate power scheme to be able to squeeze the maximum battery.
 Of course, even certain antivirus offers some power plans.